rachfop/takomo-docs/docs/organizations/member-accounts.md

 ---
 id: member-accounts
 title: Member Accounts
+description: Accounts that belong to an organization are called as member accounts.
+Each member account belongs to exactly one organizational unit
+keywords:
+  - Takomo
+  - organization
 ---

 Accounts that belong to an organization are called as member accounts.
 Each member account belongs to exactly one organizational unit.